nikitavoloboev/data/networking/peer-to-peer/bittorrent.md

 - [libtorrent](https://github.com/arvidn/libtorrent) - Open source C++ library implementing the BitTorrent protocol, along with most popular extensions, making it suitable for real world deployment. ([Web](http://libtorrent.org/))
 - [libtorrent adds support for the WebTorrent protocol (2020)](https://feross.org/libtorrent-webtorrent/)
 - [cl-torrents](https://github.com/vindarel/cl-torrents) - Little app to search for torrents on popular trackers and to open them with a local or a remote client.
+- [distribyted](https://github.com/distribyted/distribyted) - Torrent client with on-demand file downloading as a filesystem.